-During reception the BSP removes stuff bits, CRC bits, and other protocol fields from the received bit stream.
+During reception the BSP removes stuff bits, CRC bits, and other protocol fields from the received bitstream.
 The BSP state machine also analyses bus traffic during transmission and reception for Form, CRC, ACK, Stuff and Bit violations.
 The state machine then performs error signaling and error confinement tasks.
-The CAN controller will not voluntarily generate overload frames but will respond to overload flags detected on the bus.
+The CAN controller does not voluntarily generate overload frames but does respond to overload flags detected on the bus.